 Contrary to impressions, the ‘metaphysical swimming pool’ does actually exist – it’s a plush white sandstone pool set in a serene hedgerow-lined garden.

-No lunch or dinner, just a mouthwatering Italian breakfast spread of home-made bread, croissants, organic yoghurt, and muesli, served either outside by the pool or beside the modern fireplace in the stone-walled, art-lined lounge.
+No lunch or dinner, just a mouthwatering buffet breakfast spread of home-made bread, croissants, pies, cheese, cold cuts, organic yoghurt, and muesli, served in the living room or garden.

 With every hand-picked sculpture and artwork perfectly placed to ensure there’s something to look at in every direction, Riva Loft’s main lounge is made for sinking into a sofa and supping a bottle of wine and snacks from the self-service honesty bar.